Slynova-Org/flydrive/README.md

 - `'local'`: Stores files on the local file system.
 - `'s3'`: Amazon S3 and other compatible services
-  - You need to install the `aws-sdk` package to be able to use this driver.
+  - You need to install the `@slynova/flydrive-s3` package to be able to use this driver.
   - This driver is compatible with DigitalOcean Spaces and Scaleway Object Storage.
 - `'gcs'`: Google Cloud Storage
-  - You need to install the `@google-cloud/storage` package to be able to use this driver.
+  - You need to install the `@slynova/flydrive-gcs` package to be able to use this driver.

 ---